parksomin72/wireframing/README.md

 Wireframes prioritize user needs by focusing on layout, navigation, and content hierarchy before visual elements are added.

-**Example**: A UX designer might notice that a "Sign Up" button is buried at the bottom of a wireframe, and suggest moving it above the fold to improve conversions—before any design is finalized.
+**Example**: A UX designer might notice that a "Sign Up" button is buried at the bottom of a wireframe, and suggest moving it above the fold to improve conversions. before any design is finalized.

 ### 4. Bridges the Gap Between Design and Development